47867/ViT-ER/README.md

 - Inference results
 <br><br>

-The model checkpoint is not published, as it is too large to be uploaded here.
-If you need the checkpoint, contact the owner of this repository and we will supply you with the file. <br>
+The model checkpoints are not published here, as they are too large to be uploaded here.
+But you can get them on Huggingface (see URL's at the start of ReadMe). <br>
 Both the original CAER-S trained checkpoints as well as the domain-adapted checkpoints are available in the .safetensor file format.
 We recommend using .safetensor over .pth as the latter can be a security risk.
 <br><br>